Advanced Mechanics and Modeling

 - The programme provides fundamental education in the field of mathematics, mechanics and computer science.
-It also makes it possible for students to master the research methods of mechanical and mathematical modelling of physical processes.
+It also enables students to master the scientific methods of mechanical and mathematical modelling of physical processes.

 - An outstanding team of lecturers and research associates provides training in all areas of advanced mechanics, as well as interdisciplinary areas at the intersection of chemistry, physics, biology, computational mathematics and other sciences.

-- The academic staff of the programme implements fascinating advanced projects in the mechanics of thin-walled structures, dynamics of spacecraft, rotor dynamics, biomechanics, supersonic and experimental aerodynamics, physicochemical gas dynamics, multilayer nanotubes, properties of shape memory materials, strongly nonequilibrium processes in the mechanics of inhomogeneous and structured media, and others.
+- The academic staff of the programme implements fascinating advanced projects in: the mechanics of thin-walled structures; dynamics of spacecraft; rotor dynamics; biomechanics; experimental aerodynamics; physicochemical gas dynamics; multilayer nanotubes; properties of shape memory materials; strongly nonequilibrium processes in the mechanics of inhomogeneous and structured media; and others.
 The existence of acting schools of thought provides students with an opportunity to be actively engaged in research work.

 - Most of the focus is on creative research work and an in-depth study of the subjects in accordance with the chosen profile.

 - Working on unique experimental facilities in our own laboratories and combined theoretical and experimental approaches make it possible for students to investigate comprehensively the most complex problems of mechanics.